Tunisia entry requirements for Zimbabwe passport holders

 May be checked

-Zimbabwean passport holders need a visa to enter Tunisia in 2026.
-You must arrange this before you travel — there is no visa-on-arrival option for ZW passports.
-Plan ahead to avoid delays at Tunis-Carthage Airport.
+Zimbabwean passport holders need a visa to enter Tunisia.
+You must arrange this before you travel by applying at a Tunisian embassy or consulate — there's no visa-on-arrival or eVisa option for Zimbabwean nationals.
+Plan ahead, as the process takes time.

 Entry requirements